Orion's Belt: Alnitak

 Alnitak (ζ Orionis) is a triple star system at the eastern end of Orion's belt and is 1,260 light-years from the Earth.
 Alnitak B is a 4th-magnitude B-type star which orbits Alnitak A every 1,500 years.
 The primary (Alnitak A) is itself a close binary, comprising Alnitak Aa (a blue supergiant of spectral type O9.7 Ibe and an apparent magnitude of 2.0) and Alnitak Ab (a blue subgiant of spectral type B1IV and an apparent magnitude of about 4).
-Alnitak Aa is estimated to be up to 28 times as massive as the Sun and have a diameter 20 times greater.
+Alnitak Aa is estimated to be up to 28 times as massive as the Sun and has a diameter 20 times greater.
 It is the brightest star of class O in the night sky.

 Alnilam

-Alnilam (ε Orionis) is a singular B0 supergiant, approximately 2,000 light-years away from Earth and magnitude 1.69.
+Alnilam (ε Orionis) is a singular B0 supergiant, approximately 1,250 light-years away from Earth and magnitude 1.69.
 It is the 29th-brightest star in the sky and the fourth-brightest in Orion.
 It is 375,000 times more luminous than the Sun.
 Its spectrum serves as one of the stable anchor points by which other stars are classified.